Baby Doll Jacobson

 Jacobson began his pro career with the Rock Island Islanders of the Three-I League in 1909.
 Following three years with Rock Island, he played three more summers in the Southern Association, where he earned the nickname "Baby Doll" after a popular song of the era.
 After reaching the majors with the Detroit Tigers in 1915, he was traded to the St. Louis Browns during the season.
 However, after hitting just .211 in the majors, he was back in the Southern Association in 1916.
 After hitting a league-leading .346 for the Little Rock Travelers that year, he was back in the majors as a regular for the Browns in 1917.

 After missing the 1918 season while serving in the naval reserves during World War I, Jacobson returned to St. Louis in 1919 and immediately was greatly improved at the plate, hitting .323 in his first year back.
-He had his finest big league season the next summer, hitting .355 with 122 RBIs.
+He had his finest big league season the next summer, hitting .355 with 122 RBIs in 1920.
 In 1921, he hit .352 and drove in 90 runs.
 The following September 9th, facing Detroit, he tied an American League record with 3 triples in a game.
 He hit .317 with a career-high 16 triples on the season, but the Browns finished in second place, one game behind the New York Yankees.